aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/index.md

     ```

 By default, only `builtin.*` packages will be evaluated.
 If you define custom packages, you have to specify the package prefix via `--namespaces` option.
+By default, Trivy only runs in its own namespace, unless specified by the user.
+Note that the custom namespace does not have to be `user` as in this example.
+It could be anything user-defined.

 ``` bash
 trivy conf --policy /path/to/custom_policies --namespaces user /path/to/config_dir